-In June 2017 the Data Steward Interest Group (DSIG) was initiated by members of Leiden UMC, UMC Utrecht, and DTL.
-Initially the IG met every other month and was chaired by Daphne van Beek.
-The distinctive feature of this IG in comparison to other initiatives regarding Data Stewardship is the hands-on and solution-oriented approach for practical matters.
+In June 2017 the Data Stewards Interest Group (DSIG) was initiated by members of Leiden UMC, UMC Utrecht, and DTL.
+Initially the DSIG met every other month and was chaired by Daphne van Beek.
+The distinctive feature of this DSIG in comparison to other initiatives regarding data stewardship is the hands-on and solution-oriented approach for practical matters.

-In September 2018, with Jasmin Böhmer taking over the chairing position for the IG, the approach and collaboration design were revised.
-The new approach includes monthly virtual meetings of the task-groups and face to face meetings every two months as IG.
+In September 2018, with Jasmin Böhmer taking over the chairing position for the DSIG, the approach and collaboration design were revised.
+The new approach included monthly virtual meetings of the task groups and face to face meetings every two months as DSIG.

-With the popularity of the DSIG growing and steady participation numbers, the new direction for 2020 is as follows: there will be five face-to-face meetings over the year.
+With the popularity of the DSIG growing and steady participation numbers, the new direction for 2020 is as follows: there will be five face to face meetings over the year.
 They will be hosted in different locations of DSIG members across the country and might include an extra session on a local topic or a short tour on the premises.
 A new initiative are the topical/Special Interest Groups (SIG) that may result from the discussion in the DSIG meetings.

 Further down you find the meetings dates for 2020 and the registration form.

-- Providing a platform for Data Stewards and like-minded in the Netherlands (and abroad) to share the experience.
+- Providing a platform for data stewards and like-minded in the Netherlands (and abroad) to share experiences.

-- Fostering the national implementation of Data Stewardship.
+- Fostering the (Dutch) national implementation of data stewardship.

 - Joining efforts to produce hands-on solutions.

-The IG is open to everyone who is interested in Data Stewardship and is not limited to a specific academic discipline, nor to the Netherlands, but it is the Netherlands based).
+The DSIG is open to everyone who is interested in data stewardship and is not limited to a specific academic discipline (nor to the Netherlands, but it is the Netherlands based).

-You can sign up to the mailing list, or the slack community if you love to be actively involved.
+- You can sign up to the mailing list, or the slack community if you love to be actively involved.

-You can participate virtually at the IG meetings, the link will be provided in the agenda of the specific IG meeting.
+- You can participate in person or virtually at the general DSIG meetings.
+The link will be provided in the agenda of each general DSIG meeting.

 - Collection of stories and anecdotes for the promotion of good data stewardship